 - blood supply to these organs (necessary for absorption and distribution of nutrients from food)

-These organs, blood vessels, and nerves are invested with connective tissue (fascia, mesentery — red line in picture), holding them in place within the abdominal cavity, which is lined with the peritoneum.
-Because of their close proximity to the rib cage (front and back) and/or the spine, they may sustain injury when these structures are injured.
+These organs, blood vessels, nerves, and lymph vessels, are invested with connective tissue (fascia, mesentery), which is lined with the peritoneum, and holding them in place within the abdominal cavity.
+Because of their close proximity to the rib cage (front and back) and/or the spine, these organs, blood vessels, and lymph vessels, may sustain injury when these structures are injured.

-The peritoneum lines the abdominal cavity (blue line in the picture).
+The peritoneum lines the abdominal cavity.
 It is a serous membrane attached to a layer of connective tissue.

 Imagine the intestine to be the border of a skirt, the cloth of the skirt being the mesentery, and the waist band gathered together to form the root of the mesentery.